-Camp Fortune is the closest ski mountain to the cities of Ottawa and Gatineau, at only a 15 minute drive away.
-The mountain features a wide variety of trails, spread over 3 distinct mountain sides.
-Each side offers something different, from family atmosphere, to more challenging steep and higher speed trails, to long intermediate cruisers, Camp Fortune has it all, with 25 trails, 13 of which are open for night skiing, served by 8 lifts, consisting of 4 quad chairlifts and 1 triple.
+Camp Fortune is the closest ski mountain to the cities of Ottawa and Gatineau, at only a 15-minute drive away.
+The mountain features a wide variety of trails, spread over 3 distinct mountainsides.
+Each side offers something different, from the family atmosphere to more challenging steep and higher speed trails, to long intermediate cruisers, Camp Fortune has it all, with 27 trails, 13 of which are open for night skiing, served by 8 lifts, consisting of 4 quad chairlifts and 1 triple.
 The mountain also features 2 base chalets, offering options for where you want to start and end your day.

 Located in Gatineau Park, Camp Fortune offers great ski conditions all season long thanks to snowmaking coverage on almost all trails.

 The Valley is the main side of Camp Fortune, and is home to the large main chalet and all the services of the mountain.
 As its name implies, this area is formed inside a Valley with skiing on three of its sides.
 Starting with the Pineault sector, you will find the main beginner trails as well as the snow park.
 Clifford sector has beginner to advanced trails, and are also very popular for race training and competitions.
 Two magic carpet lifts can be found at the base of this area.
 Finally, the Alexander t-bar side offers a more retro skiing experience, with no snowmaking and operating only on weekends and holidays.

 The Meech side of the mountain features two trails, both intermediate in difficulty.
 Paradis, the longest trail at Camp Fortune, offers several constant pitches over the course of its descent.
 North American is more of a natural snow trail, frequently left ungroomed, allowing bumps and moguls to form.
 Despite only having two trails, the lift lines on Meech are always short to non-existent, even on weekends.